-Simeon Salzman - Chief Financial Officer
+Simeon Salzman - Chief Accounting Officer

-Mr. Simeon Salzman, age 40, has served as the Chief Financial Officer and Senior Vice President of the Las Vegas Monorail Company, a private non-profit 501c(4) entity, since July 2018.
+Mr. Simeon Salzman was named to our newly created Chief Accounting Officer Position on March 31, 2022.
+He served as the Chief Financial Officer and Senior Vice President of the Las Vegas Monorail Company, a private non-profit 501c(4) entity, since July 2018.
 The Las Vegas Monorail Company operates a driverless monorail transit system that carries approximately 4,600,000 passengers annually over a 3.9 mile elevated track.
 There Mr. Salzman was responsible for overseeing all financial functions including audit, treasury and corporate finance.
 In addition, he was responsible for internal control compliance and management strategy.